cmtchssn/Dissertation/README.md

 I'm still thinking about gathering vertices to determine the face that should play audio.
 ProceduralD4 calls `MakeD4()` which shuffles through a list of vector 3 vertices.
 That list of vertices can be references to D4MeshData's `int[][] faceTriangles`.
 The first 3 vertices returned by `MakeD4` represents the 3 vertices contained in `faceTriangles[0]`, the 4th-6th = `faceTriangles[1]`, etc. Each shape has a list of vertices equal to the number of vertices per face time the number of faces.
 D12, for instances, has 5 vertices per face and 12 faces, equalling 60 total Vector 3 points in the vertices list.
 This information is hopefully handy.
 Can I find out which 3-5 vertices are making contact with the ground to determine which face is making contact with the ground?

+### Day 021
+I'm starting with cleaning up shape scripts to be 1 script per shape.
+Well, I copied and pasted the entire meshdata script of one shape into the procedural script of the same shape and it worked without a hitch...auspicious or foreboding?
+Now that I've finished that, I can start working on iterating the name of each new shape in my generation script.
+The generation script is slightly more clean now.
+I have 6 counters, 1 for each shape, that count up as more of their respective shapes are generated.
+There is one method now `generateDn()` that has a large if/else if chain, but I'm having to re-use a lot of similar code.
+I wonder how I can clean things up more.
+Variables are helpful, but still result in needing 6 options.
+I can't figure out how to make the `AddComponent<ProceduralD4>()` variable.
+In this case `ProceduralD4` is a type, but I can't make a variable a type of type.
+There is something I'm not seeing that can make this easier, a little break from it will do me good.
+Anyway, it works, it names what object is generated with how many are in the scene already, starting with 0 of course.
+I'll eventually want to tie the code to Vive input rather than keyboard.
+I think I want to trigger a popup display when the trigger and surface are pressed together and have the user move their thumb around the surface to decide what to generate.
+That is for a later day.

+I still need to look at rotation to determine which face is up on each shape.
+Let's start on that!
+Boy oh boy do I have an immediate issue.
+Objects can spin infinitely in any direction so any calculations with have to use modulo operations.
+I fear this will cause trouble.
+I'm sort of researching best methods and quick ways to calculate what angle my shape is at and it might be quaternions that help, but I could probably use a rotation matrix as well.
+I really think there is a simpler way I'm overlooking, but I'll think on it and come back later to work it out.

 ---

 ### Jesse Meeting 001